-Action # Title Description Total Funds Contributing A fully credentialed staff increases success, particularly for Low-Income, Foster Youth, English Learners, and students experiencing homelessness.
-This action will provide sufficient staff to support and enhance achievement in our virtual academies, as well as provide support for students, staff, and families.
-We anticipate that this action will continue to narrow the achievement gap by providing enrichment and addressing areas such as attendance rates, suspension rates, and behaviors affecting our Low- Income, Foster Youth, English Learners, and students experiencing homelessness.
-We have hired additional staff to ensure that our EL students have the additional direct instructional support necessary.
-1.2 Instructional Administrators State and local assessment data, educational partner feedback, and other collected data indicate a need for regional coordinators to ensure the academic success of all students.
+Action # Title Description Total Funds Contributing 1.2 Instructional Administrators State and local assessment data, educational partner feedback, and other collected data indicate a need for regional coordinators to ensure the academic success of all students.
 This action will provide Instructional Administrators for the facilitation of PLCs, which will include data disaggregation, progress monitoring on state standard implementation, and student progress tracking.
 Each team of IAs, supported by check-ins, will bolster student, staff, and family success while fostering growth in attendance rates, suspension rates, and behavior impacting academic achievement.
-The goal is to narrow the achievement gap provide leadership in academic enrichment and address challenges faced by unduplicated student groups. \$1,001,279.00 No 1.3 Community Opportunities and Electives The need for enrichment and elective opportunities to ensure the academic success of all students is supported by state and local assessment data, educational partner feedback, and other collected information.
+The goal is to narrow the achievement gap provide leadership in academic enrichment and address challenges faced by unduplicated student groups. \$1,024,211.00 No 1.3 Community Opportunities and Electives The need for enrichment and elective opportunities to ensure the academic success of all students is supported by state and local assessment data, educational partner feedback, and other collected information.
 Through various events, direct instruction learning experiences, and expanded opportunities for engagement, students can deepen their understanding of key concepts, develop essential skills, and achieve academic success.
 Special attention will be given to ensuring equitable access to these resources and courses for all students, particularly those from Low-Income (LI), Foster Youth (FY), English Learners (EL), and Homeless Youth (HY) backgrounds.
 It is crucial to prioritize unrestricted access for all unduplicated students to these enrichment opportunities.
-By ensuring comprehensive access, unduplicated students can fully engage in their \$1,049,506.00 Yes
+By ensuring comprehensive access, unduplicated students can fully engage in their educational journey, exploring various elective courses and enrichment avenues.
+This inclusivity creates an environment where every student has the opportunity to thrive and succeed, regardless of their background or circumstances. \$1,076,318.00 Yes 1.4 Instructional Materials: Software, Texts, Virtual State and local assessment data, coupled with feedback from educational partners and other gathered information, highlight the critical need for instructional materials, software, textbooks, virtual academy courses, and \$8,515,604.00 No